Elephant Hill

 Trek Difficulty : Moderate to High.
 You need to be reasonably fit to do this climb.

-The first 3km stretch features a moderately paved path, cutting through a planted forest, with the occasional flock of sheep and a few cattle revealing evidence of the human encroachment.
+The first 3 km stretch features a moderately paved path, cutting through a planted forest, with the occasional flock of sheep and a few cattle revealing evidence of the human encroachment.
 At the end of this path is the official starting point at an elevation of 9,192ft (2,802) above sea level.
-Afuther 1.5 km trek on the Elephant Hike gives way to the Bamboo Gate (9,622ft/2,933 meters above sea level), welcoming you into the narrow, muddy trail of the bamboo zone.
-The towering bamboo canopy ensures the trail remains annoyingly wet, slippery, and poorly lit.
-It is important to be adequate prepared for slips and falls, so wearing comfortable, waterproof, well-treaded hiking boot is a good idea for a hiker.
+A further 1.5 km trek on the Elephant Hike gives way to the Bamboo Gate (9,622 ft/2,933 meters above sea level), welcoming you into the narrow, muddy trail of the bamboo zone.

 The Never-End Bamboo Forest.

-The Elephant Hill summit stands tall and mighty a head of you when you get to the trail (11,526ft/3,513 meters above the sea level).The rest of the trail to the summit is extremely steep and equally satisfying when you conquer it, with good weather, you just might catch a glimpse of the ruins at a recent airplane crash site.
+The Elephant Hill summit stands tall and mighty ahead of you when you get to the trail (11,526 ft/3,513 meters above sea level).
+The rest of the trail to the summit is extremely steep and equally satisfying when you conquer it; with good weather, you just might catch a glimpse of the ruins at a recent airplane crash site.

-The summit gives you an unforgettable 3600 view of the scenic surroundings, including the inviting Kinangop peak, the second highest peak of the Aberdares to the North; the nearby Saumua Dam, and the famous Ndakaini Dam at a distance.
+The summit gives you an unforgettable 3600 view of the scenic surroundings, including the inviting Kinangop peak, the second highest peak of the Aberdares to the North; the nearby Saumua Dam; and the famous Ndakaini Dam at a distance.
 The hike down is just as trying as the hike up, testing your knees’ patience against gravity and making you curse your quest for fitness.
-But you won’t remember the pain when you look back down the memory lane.
+But you won’t remember the pain when you look back down memory lane.

-Preparation for the Elephant Hill Hiking safari.
+Preparation for the Hiking safari on Elephant Hill

 Clothing.